bvbohnen/X3_Customizer/README.md

  * Set_Job_Spawn_Locations

       Sets the spawn location of ships created for jobs, eg. at a shipyard, at a gate, docked at a station, etc.

 ***

+Misc Transforms:

+ * Adjust_Generic_Missions

+      Adjust the spawn chance of various generic mission types, relative to each other.
+Note: decreasing chance on unwanted missions seems to work better than increasing chance on wanted missions.

+ * Convoys_made_of_race_ships

+      If convoy defense missions should use the convoy's race to select their ship type.
+The vanilla script uses randomized ship types (eg. a terran convoy flying teladi ships).

+ * Disable_Generic_Missions

+      Disable generic missions from spawning.
+Existing generic missions will be left untouched.

+***